backdrop-ops/gha/README.md

 # Backdrop GHA

-This is currently an experiemental repository to explore the feasibility of using a shared repo for some basic GitHub Actions that can be used by contrib module maintainers.
+This is currently an experimental repository to explore the feasibility of using a shared repo for some basic GitHub Actions that can be used by contrib module maintainers.